dojo4/redmine_freshbooks_sync/README.md

-# Freshbooks integration for Redmine
+# FreshBooks integration for Redmine

 Plugin for Redmine.
-Adds the ability to associate Redmine projects with Freshbooks Projects and push Redmine time entries to Freshbooks.
-This is exlucsively for the New Freshbooks as opposd to Classic Freshbooks.
+Adds the ability to associate Redmine projects with FreshBooks Projects and push Redmine time entries to FreshBooks.
+This is exlucsively for the New FreshBooks as opposd to Classic FreshBooks.

-If you are currently running Classic Freshbooks you will need to migrate to New before using this plugin.
+If you are currently running Classic FreshBooks you will need to migrate to New before using this plugin.

 ## Install